How to Do SEO for Niche Markets Step by Step

 When you’re active in a niche market, there’s a good chance you’re not really alone (or at least not yet).
 As with any other business activity, you should always analyze the competition.
 Ask yourself: who are my main competitors, where are they falling short, and how can I compete with them?

 Simply copying their strategy rarely brings in the results you’d expect.
-Instead, look for weaknesses, and use them to your advantage.
+Instead, check SEO data analytics to look for weaknesses, and use them to your advantage.
 Your competitor might have good content, but has significant issues with technical SEO.
 Or it’s the other way around, their website is great from a technical standpoint, but they struggle with their keyword research.

 There are a lot of opportunities when researching competitors to find strategies in order to position yourself at the top of the search results page, and be seen by potential customers.